pyrogram/pyrogram/docs/source/start/errors.rst

 Error Handling
 ==============

-Errors are inevitable when working with the API, and they must be correctly handled with ``try..except`` blocks in order to control the behaviour of your application.
+Errors are inevitable when working with the API, and they can be correctly handled with ``try...except`` blocks in order to control the behaviour of your application.
 Pyrogram errors all live inside the ``errors`` package:

 .. code-block:: python